Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Scalable content delivery with wireless multicasting

 \subsection{Numerical results}

 To validate Theorem~\ref{theo:scalableSchemes}, we calculate numerically the equivalent content delivery rate $\Rmc$ and observe its behavior when $K$ increases.
-In Fig.~\ref{fig:Rmul}, we plot the rate achieved with the three scalable schemes listed in Theorem~\ref{theo:scalableSchemes} as a function of the number of users $K$ for normalized cache size $m = 5\%$ and a fixed total power.
-Specifically, we consider multicasting with 1) $\nt = \lfloor\ln(K)\rfloor$ antennas, 2) single antenna and threshold-based user selection scheduling, and 3) single antenna and transmission spanning over $L = \lfloor\ln(K)\rfloor$ sub-channels (the case 1 and 3 are the extreme cases of $L\nt = \lfloor\ln(K)\rfloor$).
+In Fig.~\ref{fig:Rmul}, we plot the rate achieved with the scalable schemes listed in Theorem~\ref{theo:scalableSchemes} as a function of the number of users $K$ for normalized cache size $m = 5\%$ and a fixed total power.
+Specifically, we consider multicasting with 1) $\nt = \lfloor\ln(K)\rfloor$ antennas, 2) single antenna and transmission spanning over $L = \lfloor\ln(K)\rfloor$ sub-channels, and 3) single antenna and threshold-based user selection scheduling (Case 1 and Case 2 are the extreme cases of $L\nt = \lfloor\ln(K)\rfloor$).
 It can be seen clearly that the sum rate scales linearly with $K$ in these cases.
 For a baseline, we also plot the rate achieved with single-antenna and without user selection in quasi-static fading channel.
 In this case, the sum rate saturates when $K$ is large and hence the system is not scalable.

-Another observation from Fig.~\ref{fig:Rmul} is that more total power yields higher content delivery rate.
+Another observation from Fig.~\ref{fig:Rmul} is that higher total power yields higher content delivery rate.
 This gain due to power is more pronounced in the baseline case $\nt = L = 1$, no scheduling.
-In this case, from Table~\ref{tab:R0}, the multicast rate scales as $\bar{R}_0 \sim \frac{P}{K}$, and hence the content delivery rate scales as $\Rmc = \frac{K}{T(m,K)} \bar{R}_0 \sim \frac{mP}{1-m}$, linearly in $P$, but constantly w.r.t. $K$.
+In this case, from Table~\ref{tab:R0}, the multicast rate scales as $\bar{R}_0 \sim \frac{P}{K}$, and hence the content delivery rate scales as $\Rmc = \frac{K}{T(m,K)} \bar{R}_0 \sim \frac{mP}{1-m}$, linearly in $P$, but constantly w.r.t.~$K$.

 In Fig.~\ref{fig:scheduling}, we plot the asymptotically optimal SNR threshold $s^*$ given in~\eqref{eq:optimalS} for user selection and the exact optimal solution from simulation.
 We observe that the analytical solution converges to the exact optimal one when $K$ is large.
 Since the analytical optimal SNR threshold~\eqref{eq:optimalS} only depends on the total power, it can be predefined easily by the base station.